qntsnc/center-url-zen/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Changelog

+### v1.1.0
+- Added domain simplification to show only the main domain
+- Improved handling of subdomains and country-specific TLDs
+- Updated documentation

+### v1.0.0
+- Initial release with URL centering functionality